suyash16999/Weather-Prediction/README.md

 A simple weather monitoring and prediction system using Deep Learning(LSTM)

-Several weather parameters like temperature,pressure,humidity,PM(Particulate Matter),etc can be collected by IOT sensors and edge processor like Raspberry Pi.
+Several weather parameters like temperature,pressure,humidity,PM(Particulate Matter),etc can be collected by IOT sensors and single-board computer-Raspberry Pi.
 This data is published over the web using MQTT.

 The monitoring room can subscribe to this data for performing further analytics.